Congregational Membership in the Unitarian Universalist Association

 Procedures for Admission

 A new congregation becomes a member of the UUA when the UUA Board of Trustees approves its application.
 The Board votes on new congregation applications at its meetings that occur in January, April, June, and October of each year.
 Your application and supporting materials need to be received at least four weeks prior to the next Board meeting.
-Below is the schedule of upcoming board meetings and due dates for your completed application:
+Below is the rough schedule of annual due dates for your completed application.

 Application Due Dates

 - March 15 (for the April board meeting)